The Color Purple (1985 film): Development

 Director/co-producer Steven Spielberg (left), composer/co-producer Quincy Jones and author of the novel Alice Walker.

 Alice Walker was initially reluctant to sell the film rights to her novel The Color Purple, due to Hollywood's portrayal of female and African American characters.
 She only agreed to executive producers Jon Peters and Peter Guber's offer after consulting with friends, who agreed the only way to improve representation of minorities was to work within the system.
 Walker's contract stipulated that she would serve as project consultant and that 50% of the production team, aside from the cast, would be African American, female or "people of the Third World".
 Walker wrote an initial screenplay draft, but was replaced by Dutch-born writer Menno Meyjes, under the provision that she be given final script approval.
 Walker worked as an uncredited script doctor, and coached actors in their use of a Southern African American Vernacular English dialect.

 Music mogul Quincy Jones, whose only prior film experience was as a composer, served as producer and approached Steven Spielberg to direct.
 Spielberg was initially reluctant to take the job, feeling his knowledge of the Deep South was inadequate and that the film should be directed by someone of color.
 Walker was likewise skeptical but was convinced otherwise after watching E.T. the Extra-Terrestrial.
 Spielberg waived his usual $15 million salary in lieu of the Directors Guild of America minimum of $40,000.
-He chose to play down the lesbian subtext between Celie and Shug, feeling that it would increase the rating if he didn't.
+He chose to play down the lesbian subtext between Celie and Shug, feeling that it would increase the rating if he did not.